 - Monitoring adoption of the changes and the impacts for reporting, updating and maintenance purposes

-ESG Ready automates steps 1, 2 and 4 and allows you to complete step 3 with the support of our legal experts, either alone or in collaboration with your in-house and/or external ESG advisers.
+ESG Ready automates steps 1, 2 and 4 and allows you to complete step 3 with the support of our legal experts, either alone or in collaboration with your in-house and/or external environmental, social and governance (ESG) advisers.

 For example, a fund manager based in continental Europe who markets impact-focused and non-impact-focused funds throughout the EU will need to comply with the SFDR as from 10 March 2021.
 Depending on certain characteristics of the manager and the funds it manages, it could be required to make any number of disclosures as part of its regular operations.

 With ESG Ready, the manager can obtain not only a tailored list of absolute disclosure obligations under the SFDR, but also the preparatory steps and decisions to be taken before that disclosure can be made in the required manner.
 Where the disclosure has been templatised, those templates are linked to for customisation.

 Using this information, which is generated automatically and within minutes, the manager can then set out to address each of the relevant obligations with the help of our Ashurst regulatory experts.